 - 4.10 Top Sony Camcorders

 The Full Guide to Camera Video File Formats for Well-know Camera Brands

 Additionally, in situations when you want to go for advanced editing or view camera videos on other devices, format compatibility with PC/Mac/other devices is required.
-A proper video software is also very important.
+Proper video software is also very important.
 Some of the commonly used formats by known camera brands include DV, HDV, MPEG-2, AVCHD, H.264, MPEG4, and others.
-Read below to know complete details about the digital camera video formats from the well known camera and camcorders brands.
+Read below to know complete details about the digital camera video formats from the well-known camera and camcorders brands.

 - Part 1.
 The Most Popular Video File Formats for Camcorders/Cameras